|

 their ranks were broken as any troops I ever saw in

+action.
 (Burnsides, Report of the Committee…)

 They went up as well as I ever saw troops go up-well

 closed, perfectly enthusiastic.
-The ca
+The came back

-me back on the run, every man for
+very badly.
+They came back on the run, every man for

-mself…It is but justice to the line officers to
+himself…It is but justice to the line officers to

 say that more than two-thirds of them were shot, and